jayanatl/vim_python/readme.md

 ---
 # WARNING
 The creator or contributers of this repository is not responsible if your machine ends up in a state you are not happy with.
 Look at the code to review everything this will do to your machine before using this.

+# New changes

+## Optimize scripts to work for several oses
+- Scripts for RHEL / CentOS may not be tested but should work
+- Establish good folder structure / framework to
+  - Build new machine
+  - Rebuild new machine
+  - Cleanup already configured machine
+  - Update code and repo

+- Configuration for mac

+- List of interesting tools

+- Vim help md file

+- Todo manager

+- Python Notes

+- Bash Notes

+- Rust Notes

+- Go Notes?

+- Other notes (probably notes will go into another repo

+# TODO:
+  - Cleanup repo
+  - Organize scripts and support files
+  - Make this simple, remove fancy decorations and all?
+  - Install and cleanup files
+  - List of interesting tools / packages (Document)
+  - Installation of OS Specific tools
+  - Vim basic configuration
+  - Vim exteded configuration without custom fonts
+  - Vim exteded configuration with custom fonts
+  - Test on RHEL
+  - Test on CentOS